 - Apply for your benefits at the optimal time – take into consideration your age, your income needs (now and in the future), and your life expectancy.
 This last point is one I want to emphasize.
 Planning for a shorter life expectancy by applying early will start your income earlier.
 But what happens if you live 5, 10, or 15 years or longer?
 If your plan was to spend down your money based on a shorter life expectancy and you outlive that time frame, where will you get the additional income?
 The optimal time calculation should include determining if you qualify for spousal benefits.

-Social Security is a great benefit that most of us have paid into during our working years.
+Social Security is a great benefit that most of us paid into during our working years.
 According to almost any survey you choose to cite, Social Security retirement benefits represent the majority of an individual's or family's retirement income.

 No matter your economic status or income level, getting Social Security right can add tens to hundreds of thousands of needed dollars to your retirement income.
-Knowing the rules before you file for your benefits will also help to maximize your survivor benefits.
+Knowing the rules before you file for your benefits will also help to maximize your Social Security survivor benefits.

 Ignoring these truths can cost, not only you but your surviving spouse as well.